 Benjamin Appl Baritone

 Appl started in music as a young chorister at the renowned Regensburger Domspatzen, later continuing his studies at the Hochschule für Musik und Theater München and eventually at the Guildhall School of Music & Drama in London.
 He had the good fortune of being mentored by the legendary singer Dietrich Fischer-Dieskau.
 Appl says, ‘my years of working with Fischer-Dieskau were invaluable and had a hugely formative influence on me.
 He is an inspiration – someone who is always searching and seeking a deeper understanding of music and of life.
 He was a role model for how to prosper as an artist, never just delivering, but each time creating.’
 Appl also enjoys a significant long-term collaboration with composer György Kurtág.

-An established recitalist, he has performed at the Ravinia, Rheingau, Schleswig Holstein, Edinburgh International, Life Victoria Barcelona, Leeds Lieder and Oxford Lieder festivals; Schubertiade Schwarzenberg and at the KlavierFestival Ruhr.
-He has performed at major concert venues including Festspielhaus Baden-Baden, Het Concertgebouw, Amsterdam, Elbphilharmonie Hamburg and the Musée de Louvre, Paris, in addition to which he is a regular recitalist at Wigmore Hall and at Heidelberger Frühling.
+An established recitalist, Appl has performed at the Ravinia, Rheingau, Schleswig Holstein, Edinburgh International, and Oxford Lieder festivals; Schubertiade Schwarzenberg and at the KlavierFestival Ruhr.
+He has performed at major concert venues including Festspielhaus Baden-Baden, Concertgebouw Amsterdam, Konzerthaus Berlin and Vienna, Elbphilharmonie Hamburg and Musée de Louvre Paris, in addition to which he is a regular recitalist at Wigmore Hall and at Heidelberger Frühling.
 In equal demand as soloist on the world’s most prestigious stages, he collaborates with NHK Symphony Orchestra, Philadelphia Orchestra, Staatskapelle Dresden, Philharmonia, Seattle Symphony, Vienna Symphony and many others.